 How will this course operate?
 This course will be offered entirely online, with a combination of synchronous lectures and asynchronous video lectures.
 Each week, you should view the asynchronous course materials (posted in a Quercus module) and complete the knowledge check quiz.
-Then come to the synchronous classes which will occur through MS Teams.
+Then come to the synchronous classes which will occur through Microsoft Teams.
 These sessions will focus on demonstrations of concepts and applications using statistical software, with opportunities for hands-on practice.
 It is your responsibility to make sure you are available during scheduled lecture times and stay on top of the course material and all relevant deadlines.
 Note that while the synchronous lecture time is a 2-hour block, we will not usually meet for the full duration but rather the time is available for additional question periods as needed.

-\\ To avoid any issues accessing materials or lectures, always sign in to your Utoronto Microsoft account.
+\\ To avoid any issues accessing materials or lectures, always sign in to your Utoronto Microsoft account and ensure that Microsoft Teams is updated.
+Avoid using mobile devices to attend lecture or complete assessments.